RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_Expiry_type.md

 <Expiry name="(string)" seconds="(non_negative_integer)" confidence="(real; 1.0)" />
 ```

--   seconds: how many seconds until this triggers failure?
+-   **seconds**: how many seconds until this triggers failure?
--   confidence: Probability that the pose will be filtered out if it does not pass this Filter
+-   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter

 ---